LoserPurp/massupd/README.md

 <img src="https://github.com/LoserPurp/massupd/assets/99472938/c0f4a622-fa60-4c5b-9752-9452d74e66e7" width="350">

-Here we can see i filtered out every connection with the package manger apt. and it therefore updated the only system without that manager.
+Here is an example that filters out every connection with the package manger apt. and therefore updates only systems without that manager.

 The filter option can be used with --key (-k), --user-command (-u), --test (-t), and without another flag.<br>
-*the default without a flag is to update all systems*
+*Running the command without a flag will update all systems*

 ### Using -i or --import-list
 ```shell